wighawag/forge-deploy/README.md

 It tries to keep compatibility with [hardhat-deploy](https://github.com/wighawag/hardhat-deploy) as far as possible (work in progress).

-forge-deploy aims at provoding the minimal set of function to provide an elegant deployment system for foundry.
+forge-deploy aims at providing the minimal set of function to provide an elegant deployment system for foundry.

 ## Features